JohnByrneJames/SpartaGlobalRepo/Notes/Week-10-Ansible-Configuration-Management/Day46_Training.md

 ansible-playbook <playbook_name> -b
 ```

-There is a command to ge t around return of the **HTML** from a webpage to see if it is displaying the correct out:
+There is a command to get around return of the **HTML** from a webpage to see if it is displaying the correct out:

 ```bash
 # curl the addresses HTML